natural-mess/LinuxEmbedded/07-IPC-Pipe/README.md

-# 7 - Pipes and FIFO
+# Lesson 7 - Pipes and FIFO

 ## 1 - Introduction